divby00/solstice/README.md

 but it'll generate a file called `solstice.cfg`, adjust in that file the path to the game assets (`data.zip`) and the next times it will work.

+# Controls

+You can control the game with a keyboard or a gamepad.
+Please note that the gamepad support is on alpha stage at the moment, it will work *only* during the game, not in menus or any other interactive scene.

+The keyboard default mapping is:

+* W: Up
+* A: Left
+* D: Right
+* S: Get / Change item
+* U: Laser
+* I: Use item

 # Screenshots

 * Screenshots of development version (Using 16 colors palette from Niklas Jansson, http://androidarts.com/).